UAE Foreign Minister Meets Counterparts On Sidelines Of UNGA78

 (MENAFN- Emirates News Agency (WAM))

-The ministers highlighted the significance of investing in this international event in order to advance multilateral cooperation in confronting the repercussions of climate change.
+H.H. and his counterparts also discussed an array of regional and international issues of common concern and exchanged views on them as well as joint cooperation within the framework of international organisations.

-Sheikh Abdullah also met with Michael Herzog, Ambassador of Israel to the United States, and reviewed bilateral relations and a number of issues of common interest.
+Sheikh Abdullah affirmed the UAE's keenness of investing all available opportunities to bolster international cooperation and multilateral work to achieve sustainable and comprehensive development.

-The meetings were attended by Reem bint Ibrahim Al Hashemi, Minister of State for International Cooperation; Khalifa Shaheen Al Marar, Minister of State; Yousef Al Otaiba, UAE Ambassador to the United States, and Lana Zaki Nusseibeh, Assistant Minister of Foreign Affairs for Political Affairs and UAE's Permanent Representative to the United Nations.
+The meetings were attended by Reem bint Ibrahim Al Hashemi, Minister of State for International Cooperation; Dr. Sultan bin Ahmed Al Jaber, UAE Minister of Industry and Advanced Technology; Sheikh Shakhbout bin Nahyan Al Nahyan, Minister of State; and Lana Zaki Nusseibeh, Assistant Minister of Foreign Affairs for Political Affairs and UAE's Permanent Representative to the United Nation; and Mohamed Issa Abushahab, Deputy Permanent Representative of the Permanent Mission of the United Arab Emirates to the United Nations.

 Legal Disclaimer: